Gman-Superfly/AKIRA/foundations/pomdp/POMDP_SIM.md

 - The pattern becomes unambiguous; one trajectory dominates the belief.
 - The prediction snaps to the true position; error collapses to near zero locally.
-- This is the "valve opening"—probability mass transfers from the uncertain manifold to a committed point.
+- This is the "valve opening", probability mass transfers from the uncertain manifold to a committed point.
 - Temporal entropy drops; wormhole sparsity increases (fewer connections needed).
 - **POMDP state**: b(s) ≈ δ(s - s_true), a delta function at the true state